nathan-vo810/Multiple-Edge-Servers-Federated-Learning/src/NoPySyft/README.md

-# Multiple Edge Servers Assignment for Local Device in Hierarchical Federated Learning
+## Multiple Edge Servers Assignment for Local Device in Hierarchical Federated Learning

-This folder contains the source code for Multiple Edge Servers Assignment for Local Device in Hierarchical Federated Learning using PySyft framework
+This folder contains the source code for Multiple Edge Servers Assignment for Local Device in Hierarchical Federated Learning

-## Requirements
+### Requirements
 * PyTorch
 * NumPy
 * tqdm

-## Configurations
+### Configurations
 To change the configurations of the training process, go to file ```main.py```

 Available configurations: